gitlabhq/omnibus-gitlab/README.md

 For Nginx port changes please see the section on enabling HTTPS below.

+#### Reconfigure fails to create the git user

+This can happen if you run `sudo gitlab-ctl reconfigure` as the git user.
+Switch to another user.

+More importantly: do not give sudo rights to the git user or to any of the other users used by omnibus-gitlab.
+Bestowing unnecessary privileges on a system user weakens the security of your system.

 ### Uninstalling omnibus-gitlab

 To uninstall omnibus-gitlab, preserving your data (repositories, database, configuration), run the following commands.